 SDG14: LIFE BELOW WATER

-Sustainable Development Goal (SDG) 14, "Life Below Water," emphasizes the critical importance of conserving and sustainably using marine resources for the well-being of present and future generations.
-In Kuwait, a nation with a rich coastal heritage and an intricate marine ecosystem, and at GUST Gulf University, there are concerted efforts to address the challenges facing the marine environment and promote its preservation.
+Sustainable Development Goal 14, "Life Below Water," emphasizes the critical importance of conserving and sustainably using marine resources for the well-being of present and future generations.
+In Kuwait, a nation with a rich coastal heritage and an intricate marine ecosystem, and at GUST, there are concerted efforts to address the challenges facing the marine environment and promote its preservation.

 Marine Conservation in Kuwait: